amberframework/docs/getting-started/routing/routes.md

 ...
 ```

 We accomplish this with a scoped route that sets a path option to /admin like this one.
-For now, let’s not nest this scope inside of any other scopes (like the scope "/", HelloWeb do one provided for us in a new app).
+For now, let’s not nest this scope inside of any other scopes (like the scope "/", HelloWeb provides in a new app).

 ```crystal
 # Not Scoped